J0NTrollston/Handheld-Compass-MC/README.md

 ![LED Strip Folded Close Together](/Images/LED_Strip_Folded_Together.jpg)

+Another component that I had added was the Magnetometer which would use Earth's magnetic field to display north on the compass.
+This was quite simple and only needed I2C communication.
+It came with mounting holes for later versions of my design but would be glued on for now.

 ## 3D Printing

 There are some translucent filaments out there that can be used to see the light from the LED through the compass.
 For my design, I used PLA Matte and printed a very thin layer so the light could pass through.
 I did this because I did not wanted to only use PLA Matte and 4 primary colors.